djuseeq/Ch376msc/README.md

 Arduino library for CH376 Mass Storage Contoller

 ## Versioning
-v1.2 Apr 20, 2019 -extended with SPI communication
+v1.2 Apr 20, 2019 -extended with SPI communication// check the datasheet for the correct jumper configuration

 v1.1 Feb 25, 2019 -initial version with UART communication